🇦🇹

 Use allergen law for packaged food

-EU allergen labelling requires milk and eggs to be clearly emphasised on prepacked supermarket products — reliable for grocery shopping.
-It is useful for packaged foods; it does not solve café menus, bakery cabinets, or restaurant cooking methods.
+EU allergen labelling requires milk and eggs to be clearly emphasised on prepacked supermarket products, reliable for grocery shopping across Austria.
+It does not solve cafe menus, bakery cabinets, or restaurant cooking methods.
 V-Label certification adds a voluntary layer that speeds up most supermarket decisions considerably without reading every ingredient line.
+At Konditoreien and bakeries: ask rather than assume, as visual inspection alone does not reveal Topfen or egg.

 04